Our Team

 Anna looks after babies with a wide range of musculoskeletal issues such as tight jaws and stiff necks, and also provides pre and post tongue tie bodywork.
 Treatment is gentle, a bit like a relaxing massage.

-Anna works at the Mother Hub when Betsy can’t be there.
+Anna works at The Mother Hub when Betsy can’t be there.

 Clinical Psychology